 for sentence in train:

 for token in sentence:

 Do work here.

-pass
+if token.form == 'Spain':

+token.upos = 'PROPN'

 '''

 More examples can be found in the examples folder.

 1.1.3 Uses and Limitations

 The usage of this package is to enable editing of CoNLL-U format annotations of sentences.
 Note that this does not include the actual text that is annotated.
 For this reason, word forms for Tokens are not editable and Sentence Tokens cannot be reassigned.
 Right now, this package seeks to allow for straight forward editing of annotation in the CoNLL-U format and does not include changing tokenization or creating completely new Sentences from scratch.
 If there is interest in this feature, it can be revisted for more evaluation.